TheHavenMatrix/EntityFrameworkCore.DataEncryption/version1.0.0/EntityFrameworkCore.DataEncryption/README.md

 ## Create an encryption provider

-> :warning: This section is outdated and doesn't work for V3.0.0 and will be updated soon.

 `EntityFrameworkCore.DataEncryption` gives the possibility to create your own encryption providers.
 To do so, create a new class and make it inherit from `IEncryptionProvider`.
 You will need to implement the `Encrypt(string)` and `Decrypt(string)` methods.

 ```csharp